windwp/kysely-zod-sqlite/README.md

 # Usage
 ### Define zod schema
 Define zod and use it for kysely model.
-Schema can be reuse on trpc router

 ``` typescript
 import {z} from zod